ElectroBlocks/docs/docs/blocks.md

-This block will tells the Arduino which pin to connect the button to.
+This block will tell the Arduino which pin to connect the button to.
 The stuff under the ----------- is for the virtual circuit.
 It's used to tell the virtual circuit whether the button is pressed or not in the loop that the circuit is running.

 ![button setup block](assets/blocks/button_setup_block.png)